Sitefinity/sitefinity-aspnetcore-mvc-samples/src/custom-form-fields/README.md

-# Form Hidden Input widget
+# Custom form fields
-An example on how to create a form hidden input widget.
+An example on how to create a form hidden input widget and a date input widget.

 This sample demonstrates how to create a widget that will be used to render a hidden input in the form.
 This input can be used to include data that cannot be seen or modified by users when a form is submitted.